Australians love their deck. Where indoors meets outdoors and alfresco living is the order of the day.

 For a start traditional rainforest timbers like merbau are rapidly heading for extinction.
 Deforestation, particularly in the most vulnerable underdeveloped countries, is a massive problem with implications for biodiversity, local populations and climate change that are genuinely concerning.

 Composite decking is the sustainable alternative.
-Futurewood’s CleverDeck is a highly sophisticated composite decking material manufactured from recycled HDPE (industrial and post consumer waste), rice husks and recycled hardwood.
+Futurewood’s CleverDeck is a highly sophisticated composite decking material manufactured from recycled polyolefin (plastic from post industrial waste), rice husks and recycled hardwood.
 And it offers some very practical advantages.

 Maintenance, or the lack of it, is a major one.
 CleverDeck comes pre-coloured, in five natural tones, so it doesn’t need painting or staining, not now, not ever.